 Disadvantages: Massive file sizes

 While some digital cameras use the TIFF format, JPEG compression is still more widely utilized.
-However, many of these cameras also allow raw image file formats to be saved which can be rendered as TIFF files in order to preserve image quality.
+However, many of these cameras also can save using raw image file formats, which can be rendered as TIFF files in order to preserve image quality.

 What it’s best used for: Working with photographs without image quality loss, printing

-Disadvantages: Large file sizes, not great for web graphics, minor compatibility issues
+Disadvantages: Large file sizes, not great for web graphics, minor software compatibility issues

 SVG is a vector graphic format that was created primarily for use in web graphics.
 Images can actually contain vector & raster images as well as render text.
 Additionally, SVG supports animation and even interactive features making it an ideal format for the web.